Clear writing is telepathy.

 My first pay check was a great source of pride to me. | I was proud to receive my first pay check. |

-- Nobody cares about you.
 Frame everything in a way that shows how the reader benefits.
 Always.
 Forever.
-You’re awesome, yes, but they don’t care.
+You're awesome, yes, but they don't care.

-- Axe the Adverbs.
-Adverbs are the words that end in “-ty” or “-ly” .
-They’re avoidable.
+Adverbs are the words that end in "-ty" or "-ly" .
+They're avoidable.
 Use a strong verb instead; He ran away quickly → He dashed off!
 If no verbs suit, try dropping the adverb.
-It isn’t contributing as much as you think.
+It isn't contributing as much as you think.
 Let your preceding sentences do the heavy lifting.

-- Get rid of “just” and “should“.
 They weaken your message.
 Remove or modify.
 Go ahead, be bold.

-- Proper sentences can be overkill.
-Poor “stand-alone” sentences join forces to create concise paragraphs.
-Let your readers lean on preceding words, it’ll flow better.
+Poor "stand-alone" sentences join forces to create concise paragraphs.
+Let your readers lean on preceding words, it'll flow better.

 Perfect Sentences = ❌ | Poor sentences = ✅ |